Eleazarovich/Simple-Calculator/Chris' Calculator/README.md

 ## Chris' Simple Calculator
-Thi is a project for developing a simple calculator, that runs on the terminal.
+This is a project for developing a simple calculator, that runs on the terminal.
 Project constituents are as follows.
 1. main.c - the main C file where program execution begins (and ends :wink:)
 2. main.h - the header file of all function protocols used here
 3. C user-defined helper functions